rocky-linux/documentation/docs/guides/web/nginx-multisite.md

 * Some comfort with doing things on the command line, and a terminal-based text editor like `nano` installed.

     !!! hint "In a pinch"
-        you could use something like Filezilla or WinSCP — and a regular GUI-based text editor — to replicate these steps, but we'll be doing things the nerdy way in this tutorial.
+        ... you could use something like Filezilla or WinSCP — and a regular GUI-based text editor — to replicate most of these steps, but we'll be doing things the nerdy way in this tutorial.

 * At least one domain pointed at your server for one of the test websites.
 You can use either a second domain or a subdomain for the other.